 - Make sure clients know you have limited availability.
 This last point, second only to security, is to make your clients aware that you are out of the office and will only have limited availability for the duration of your absence.
 I usually send my clients an email one week prior to being out of the office, in an effort to trigger any critical issues, perhaps setting aside a few blocks of time to answer emails or return phone calls.
 If possible, give a contact for immediate assistance.
 Setting expectations at the outset will allow you to come through like a superstar when you and your firm can deliver on client needs while you are out of the office.

-Andrea M. Parness, CPA: Andrea is also a member of the Intuit ProConnect Tax Pro Council, and as owner of A Parness Company, a CPA firm based in Belle Harbor, Queens, N.Y., she and her team work remotely year-round with clients.
+Andrea M. Parness, CPA: Andrea is also a member of the Intuit ProConnect Tax Council.
+As owner of A. Parness Company, a CPA firm based in Belle Harbor, Queens, N.Y., she and her team work remotely year-round with clients.
 Here are several of her recommendations:

 - Set up written processes.
 We have these for all types of projects that flow through our firm, including onboarding clients, corporate advisory services, corporate, estate, payroll and personal compliance projects such as various tax returns.